 - Smart heating controls

-That one degree is going to make a huge difference in terms of money, but you are not going to notice any difference when you do it.
-The body can’t tell a one-degree difference.
+That one degree will make a significant difference in terms of money, but you will not feel any difference when you complete it.
+A one-degree differential has no effect on the body.

-If the boiler has aged and seen better days, then there is a good chance it is not working that efficiently.
+If the boiler has aged and seen better days, it is likely that it is not operating efficiently.

-An ageing boiler is also going to waste some heat because hot gases can easily escape through the flue.
+An old boiler will also lose heat since hot gases can easily escape through the flue.

-Most modern boilers are condensing boilers, which means they recover more heat and the cooler gases go through the flue, which ensures no warmth is lost.
+Most modern boilers are condensing boilers, which means they recover more heat and send colder gases through the flue, ensuring that no heat is lost.

-It is estimated that an A-rated condensing boiler is going to save the average home £170 to £315 a year on heating bills.
-This means you will be able to make that money back after replacing your old boiler.
+A-rated condensing boiler is estimated to save the average home £170 to £315 a year on the heating bills.

-If the home is chilly as a result of cold draughts from outside, you might be tempted to turn up your heating to compensate.
+If your home feels cold due to draughts from outside, you may be tempted to put up the heat to compensate.

-This is going to increase your energy bills.
-There is an easier way of solving this issue; sealing up areas of your home that draughts are coming in from.
+This will increase your energy bills.
+There is a simpler solution to this problem: block up portions of your home where draughts are pouring in.

-This can include the letterbox, skirting boards, and cracks on the floors.
+This includes the letterbox, skirting boards, and floor gaps.

-Make sure you seal any cracks and line the letterbox and if your windows aren’t double-glazed, then you should think about replacing them with more energy-efficient glass.
+Seal any cracks and line the letterbox, and if your windows aren’t double-glazed, consider replacing them with more energy-efficient glass.